J-Ramalho/industRial/docs/4_msa.md

 A first step after a measurement equipment acquisition is the assessment of the response over the entire measurement range.
 In particular it is important to verify its linearity and variability and determine the average bias throughout the measurement range.

 In a <b class="highlight">juice production plant</b> the dry matter content for the top seller is around 13% dry matter content.
 Typical specifications are the Premium fresh apple juice with 12.4 % and the Austrian beetroot juice with 13.2%.
 Some other specialties may have a higher content up such as the Organic carrot that has 16.3%.
 After consulting with the Manufacturing Team Leader, the Quality Assurance Head selects checking the equipment in the range of 10 to 20% dry matter content.
 For the calibration assessment samples are produced at target values set at round numbers (10%, 15% and so on).
-This data is captured in the `juice_drymatter` dataset of which we're checki
+This data is captured in the `juice_drymatter` dataset of which we're checking

 ```r